 In September 2018 the unusually long duration of Hurricane Florence led to severe flooding in the Carolinas.
 (Photo: NASA, Wikimedia Commons CC)

-New research published in Science Magazine finds that the world’s oceans are getting warmer at a much faster rate than the Intergovernmental Panel on Climate Change reported back in 2013.
-This latest research used updated scientific instrumentation and modeling to recalibrate past data.
+Research published in Science Magazine finds that the world’s oceans are getting warmer at a much faster rate than the Intergovernmental Panel on Climate Change reported back in 2013.
+The latest research used updated scientific instrumentation and modeling to recalibrate past data.
 The oceans play a dominant role in the Earth’s weather in a number of ways, from brewing storms to creating El Niños.
-In fact, a mild El Niño likely began in December, and it could bring soaking rains to the California coast while at the same time it worsens drought in Australia, which is now in the grip of an epic heat wave.
 Warmer oceans lead to bigger, longer and stronger storms and it will take centuries for the seas to cool down even if emissions of heat-trapping gases such as carbon dioxide and methane are eventually reduced.
-Kevin Trenberth, a Distinguished Senior Scientist with the National Center for Atmospheric Research in Boulder is a co-author of the study.
-Kevin, thanks for joining us!
+Kevin Trenberth, is a Distinguished Senior Scientist with the National Center for Atmospheric Research in Boulder and a co-author of the study.
+He spoke with Living on Earth’s Steve Curwood.